 Fish oil is usually extracted from the flesh of fatty fish like:

-The fish get their omega-3 fatty acids by eating phytoplankton, which eat microalgae.
+The fish get their omega-3 fatty acids by eating phytoplankton, which absorb microalgae.
 Microalgae is the original source of rich omega-3 fatty acids.

 The unique strengths of cod liver oil versus fish oil are likely due to the presence of vitamins A and D.